ESCOMP/CTSM/README.NUOPC_driver.md

 ## What if I want to use the MCT driver?

-The MCT driver is now deprecated, and will be removed.
-So at this point we don't suggest using it anymore.
+The MCT driver is now removed.
 For more notes see:

 https://docs.google.com/presentation/d/1yjiKSEV53JDAJbYxhpY2T9GTxlWFzQAn